CrossGen: Learning and Generating Cross Fields for Quad Meshing: Method

 To ensure geometric diversity for training a highly generalizable and robust network, the dataset contains 1,700 distinct shapes, including smooth organic surfaces, common object shapes~(e.g. chairs, airplanes), and CAD models from the following sources: \begin{enumerate} \item {\em Smooth Organic Shapes}: These shapes are drawn from DeformingThings4D~\cite{li20214deform4d}, a synthetic dataset comprising 1,972 animation sequences across 31 categories of humanoid and animal models, with each category having 100 posed instances.
 We randomly select 10 models per category, yielding a total of {\bf 310 models}. \item {\em Common Object Shapes}: We sample 550 shapes from ShapeNetCore~\cite{ShapeNet}, which consists of 51,300 clean 3D models spanning 55 categories, by randomly selecting 10 shapes in each category, yielding {\bf 550 models}.
 Additionally, we randomly select {\bf 530 models} from Thingi10K \cite{Thingi10K}, a dataset known for its diverse collection of geometrically intricate 3D shapes. \item CAD Models: We select {\bf 310 models} from the ABC dataset \cite{Koch_2019_abc}, which comprises one million CAD models with explicitly parameterized curves and surfaces. \end{enumerate}

-To enhance model resilience and promote orientation-invariant cross field predictions, the {\bf 1,700 distinct shapes} in the dataset are augmented with random rotations, yielding over 10,000 shapes, and all the shapes are normalized to the cube~$[-0.5, 0.5]^3$ to ensure consistent scaling across the shapes.
+To enhance model resilience and promote orientation-invariant cross field predictions, the {\bf 1,700 distinct shapes} in the dataset are augmented with random rotations, where each shape is rotated by a random angle about a random axis, yielding over 10,000 shapes.
+All the shapes are normalized to the cube~$[-0.5, 0.5]^3$ to ensure consistent scaling across the shapes.
 Fig.~\ref{fig:dataset} presents examples of cross field and SDF surfaces included in our dataset.
-This training dataset is partitioned using a 9:1 train-test split ratio.
+The dataset is partitioned at the distinct shape level using a 9:1 train–test split.